hebel1992/car-repair-shop/README.md

 ## **CAR REPAIR SHOP**

-Application for bussines specialized in repairing cars.
+Application for business specialized in repairing cars.
 Might be very useful for companies hiring more than 5-6 employees.
 It provides functionality such as: tracking and documenting each order, adding invoices, storing informations about employess, customers and their cars.

 Future features: